Rickaphile/Global-SoMN/README.md

     - Ookla is the global leader in network intelligence and connectivity insights
     - The company owns the world-renowned Speedtest platform
 * How to effectively visualize the analyzed data?
-  - Building a dashboard showing the SoMN data on a geographical scale
+  - Mapping the SoMN data to a geographical scale
-  - Displaying the data trend as charts addition to the geographics on the dashboard
+  - Building a dashboard showing these transformed geographical data
 * ***What can we learn from this?***
   - What insights can we get from this analysis?